Top Disability Insurance Providers and Coverage Options

 - Benefit Length: The allowable benefit period is the amount of time you can expect to receive disability insurance payments.
 This will vary depending on your type of policy.
 Long-term disability can last until retirement age and short-term disability lasts for a shorter term, generally from a few months to a few years.

 - Policy Riders: A policy rider is a coverage that is added for an additional premium.
 Some common disability policy riders include Inflation Guard (protects your benefits against inflation), Mental Nervous (you can reduce your premium by limiting claims for a mental/nervous disorder); Accident Medical Rider (adds coverage to pay for medical expenses caused by an accident).
 There are many more types of riders that will vary based on the type of disability policy you have and your insurance provider.

 Disability Insurance Providers

 No one ever expects to need disability insurance but if that day does come, it pays to know your options.
 Here are some of the best providers of disability insurance on the market today.
 All of these companies have excellent financial strength ratings from insurance rating organizations such as A.M.
 Best.

 2. Guardian Life was founded in 1860 and has an “A++” Superior rating from A.M.
-Best and offers four types of disability insurance.
+Best.
+Guardian offers five types of disability insurance: individual, short-term, long-term, supplemental, and group (through work).
 The Provider Plus option provides individual long-term disability insurance with a true “own occ” definition of total disability.
 You can choose benefit periods of 2, 5, or 10 years up to age 65-67 based on your occupational class.
 A student loan protection rider and disability benefit rider is available.